 The Publishers Association of New Zealand manages the international market development initiatives for New Zealand literature on behalf of Creative New Zealand.
-This includes funding for the translation of New Zealand titles into foreign languages and an international promotional fund to support New Zealand authors to attend literary festivals or engage in other international promotional events or activity.
+This includes funding for the translation of New Zealand titles into foreign languages.

 In addition the CLNZ-funded International Career Development Fund provides funding to members to participate in international training opportunities.